sada-kubsad/internet-outbound-microhack/README.md

 - Only the "Windows Virtual Desktop" service tag, which corresponds to a small set of Microsoft-controlled endpoints, will be used in the firewall configuration
 - For the other required URLs, application rules matching only the specific URLs will be used.

 To implement this policy, go to the "scripts/" directory and execute the wvd-firewall-rules.ps1 script.

+  ` cd`

+  `cd internet-outbound/scripts`

+  `./wvd-firewall-rules.ps1 -AzFwName <your Azure Firewall name>`

 When done, go to your Azure Firewall configuration in the portal and verify that you have two rule colletions (one network rule collection, one application rule collection) that allow access to the endpoints listed in the previous figure.

 ## :checkered_flag: Results